antoniotongzhang/IEEE_BigData_2024/README.md

 ```
 - **Modeling**: Scripts used for training and evaluating machine learning models, employing linear and non-linear regression techniques.

+**Note that**: Some scripts has been developed with the assistance of ChatGPT.
+The tool was used for tasks such as:

+- Code generation and refactoring
+- Debugging and troubleshooting specific sections
+- Providing suggestions for improving algorithm efficiency

 ## Setup and Installation

 Some addtional tools/packages are required before running the scripts under **Application**, such as Firefox, Stress-ng, xdotool, etc.